 Criminal background check

 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination and may preclude attainment of state licensure.
 Some practicum and fieldwork sites may also perform background checks and refuse internships to students with a felony conviction.
 Students who have a prior felony conviction are urged to contact the above mentioned certification and licensing boards prior to the start of the program to determine their potential to practice as an occupational therapist.
-While we recognize this to be a privacy issue, it is recommended that the student disclose this information to the Fieldwork Director before fieldwork placements are sought.
+While we recognize this to be a privacy issue, it is recommended that the student disclose this information to the Fieldwork Coordinator before fieldwork placements are sought.